 This attack spread quite quickly and infected the largest number of countries and computers to date.
 Using the “EternalBlue” code enabled the rapid spread of the attack.

-It was a self-replicating event that quickly caused an alarming amount of worldwide disruption.
-The only flaw may have been the fact, that the hackers only knew how to make the “EternalBlue” code work.
+It was a self-replicating event that quickly.
+These recent internet scams caused an alarming amount of worldwide disruption.
+The only flaw in the wanna cry attack may have been one simple fact.
+The hackers only knew how to make the “EternalBlue” code work.

 When more sophisticated hackers refine the next attack, the world can expect much worse.

-This is a wake-up call for us all.
+This is only one of the recent internet scams.
+It serves as a wake-up call for us all, we can expect more.
 Keep your computers protected and back-up data.

 It may be a time consuming inconvenience to delete malware.
 And reloading your data from backup sources, can be a pain.
 But, that is far better than to lose all of it forever.
 Paid ransoms are definitely no guarantee you will get your data back.

 The hackers involved, received an estimated $100,000 in paid ransoms.
 Worldwide financial and economic loss estimates exceeded 4 billion in US dollars.

 This was not a success for ransom payments.
 Nonetheless, it certainly raised havoc and caused worldwide damage.
 It demonstrated just how vulnerable our software systems really are.